Aeclectic Tarot Tarot Decks Tarot Forum Community Learn Tarot Tarot Readings Tarot Books

 The Universal Fantasy Tarot is set in the fictional world of fantasy literature.
 A world of magic, inhabited by dragons, witches, winged horses, heros, gods and demons, it is here illustrated on 78 fantastical cards.

-See card images of the Universal Fantasy Tarot
+Card Images from the Universal Fantasy Tarot

-Review by Solandia
+Universal Fantasy Tarot Review by Solandia

 "Ancient symbols are reinterpreted, using the imaginary world of Fantasy literature.
 Every icon refers to a universe where elements of the medieval world merge with others that belong to myth and fantasy, taking on new meanings, but maintaining ancient content and symbolism." – from the booklet